SanTiwari07/KrishiSetu/README/HOW_TO_RUN_THIS_PROJECT.md

-# 🚀 How to Run AgroChain Project - Complete A to Z Guide
+# 🚀 How to Run KrishiSetu Project - Complete A to Z Guide

 ## Table of Contents
 1. [Prerequisites](#prerequisites)